Police nab suspect in Q8 bus shooting

-An exchange of stares and a verbal dispute between strangers escalated into a shooting in Downtown Jamaica’s business district and led to two nearby innocent bystanders on a Q8 bus — one of whom was the bus driver — getting shot on Aug.
-5, according to a preliminary investigation by NYPD.
+An exchange of stares and a verbal dispute between strangers escalated into a shooting in Downtown Jamaica’s business district and led to two nearby innocent people on a Q8 bus — one of them the bus driver — getting shot on Aug.
+5, according to a preliminary investigation by the NYPD.

-Deputy Inspector Vincent Tavalaro, the commanding officer of the 103 Precinct — where the incident occurred — held a press conference nearly eight hours after the shooting and later apprehension of the suspect, Melvin Adams, 43, of the Bronx.
+Deputy Inspector Vincent Tavalaro, the commanding officer of the 103rd Precinct within which the incident occurred, held a press conference nearly eight hours after the shooting and later apprehension of the suspect, Melvin Adams, 43, of the Bronx.

-Two uniformed officers from the 103rd Precinct nabbed the suspect on 148th Street and Archer Avenue, one block away from the shooting, which took place on 148th Street and Jamaica Avenue, after being alerted to the incident at 8:55 a.m., according to Tavalaro.
-Two patrol officers who observed the shooting and radioed the suspect’s description attended to the two victims.
+Two uniformed officers from the 103rd Precinct nabbed the suspect on 148th Street and Archer Avenue one block away from the shooting, which took place on 148th and Jamaica Avenue, after being alerted to the incident at 8:55 a.m., according to Tavalaro.
+Two patrol officers who observed the shooting and radioed the suspect’s description attended to the two victims, both of whom were shot in the arm.

-The preliminary investigation furtherrevealed that Adams allegedly fired one round of three shots intended for the stranger he had a dispute with but missed, which resulted in the bus driver and passenger getting shot instead, according to Tavalaro.
-Once the patrol officers saw the incident and broadcasted it, the two 103rd Precinct officers who happened to be canvassing the business district found the suspect and attempted to stop him with verbal commands, but he refused to comply.
+The preliminary investigation further revealed that Adams allegedly fired one burst of three shots intended for the stranger he had a dispute with but missed, which resulted in the bus driver and passenger getting shot instead, according to Tavalaro.
+Once the patrol officers saw the incident and broadcasted it, the two 103rd Precinct officers, who happened to be canvassing the business district, found the suspect and attempted to stop him with verbal commands, but he refused to comply.

 “The officers then deployed a nonlethal weapon conductive energy device striking him once and rendering him incapacitated,” said Tavalaro.
 “Then [they] put him in custody.”